quaderno/quaderno-woocommerce/readme.txt

 4. Example of an invoice

 == Changelog ==

+= 2.5.0 – March 2, 2025 =
+* New: support for Canadian provincial taxes
+* New: show admin notice when an error is detected

 = 2.4.1 – February 21, 2025 =
 * New: send error messages to WooCommerce logs